neondatabase/website/content/docs/integrations/rust.md

 ## Create a Neon project

-When creating a Neon project, take note of your project ID, database name, user, and password.
+When creating a Neon project, take note of your user name, password, and database name.
 This information is required when configuring a connection from your Rust app.

 To create a Neon project: